covidvis/website/index.markdown

 taken by the governing entities.
-We invite the reader to reveal such measures on a per-region basis in the chart by clicking the legend, the dropdown below the chart, or the chart itself.
+We invite the reader to reveal such measures on a per-region basis in the chart by clicking the legend (recommended), the dropdown below the chart, or the chart itself.
 </p>